Bizen Kaku Hanaire by Matsui Yoshiyuki (松井與之) | 24 cm

 備前 (Bizen) – Bizen ware

-初窯変 (Hatsugama-hen) – kiln effects from an early or initial firing
+初窯変 (Hatsugama-hen) – kiln effects from an initial firing

 角花入 (Kaku hanaire) – square flower vase

-Learn more about the meaning and origins of creative Kokeshi in the Tamashii Guide.
+Learn more about the meaning and origins of Bizen ceramics in the Tamashii Guide.

-Every vintage piece in our collection carries its own story and the marks of its past.
-Please study the photographs carefully for an honest impression of the condition and possible signs of age or use.
+Each vintage piece in our collection carries a story and bears the marks of its past.
+We kindly ask you to review the photos carefully for an honest impression of its condition and any signs of use.

 Privacybeleid Cookiebeleid